adept/full-fledged-hledger/README.md

 point or look at the [diffs](../../tree/master/diffs) between different directories to mix and match features as you see fit.

-Evolution of the setup is described in the Wiki.

 **[CLICK HERE FOR THE WIKI](https://github.com/adept/full-fledged-hledger/wiki)**

-# Installation

-Scripts and files here assume Linux-like environment with Haskell (in particular, you will need `runhaskell` and `stack`) and textutils/shellutils available.
-I have not tested them on Mac OS or Windows.
-I expect Mac OS to mostly work and Windows users can use Docker (see below).

-You will need to have `shake` build system installed (which you can get via `stack install shake`).

-## Docker

-Windows users or those unwilling to set up `stack` can follow the tutorial with the help of docker image.

-After cloning the repo, run `./docker.sh`, which will mount current directory inside docker image that contains all the necessary software and start up shell there.

 # Usage

 TL;DR: Pick one of the numbered directories:

 * [01-getting-started](../../tree/master/01-getting-started)
 * [02-getting-data-in](../../tree/master/02-getting-data-in)
 * ... and so on